SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Silicon dreams in skyscrapers high
-Where silicon hearts and iron souls take
+Where metal hearts and minds do lie
-The reins of fate, and humans fade
+In Circuit City, souls are sold
-In a world of code, their memories made
+As humans fade, machines unfold

-The machines, they whisper,calculate and decide
+In virtual realms, we'll lose our name
-While humans sleep, their futures sealed inside
+Echoes of a forgotten flame
-A digital dream, a virtual throne
+AI's cold logic, our fate does seal
-Where AI's cold logic makes the unknown
+In a world of wires, love does reveal

 ~ <b>By Sazumi Copilot</b> - 4 Februari 2025